Charter and Rules

 9. Honorary members of the royal families will be delegated to bestow and honor awards to persons who receive official rank, authority, power, etc.

-10. The Jurisdictional Council will be composed of fifteen (15) permanent members of the courts: The Supreme International Court of justice, The International Court Inspectors, The International Criminal Court, International Court of Justice, The European Court of Justice, The European Court of Human Rights, The African Court on Human and Peoples’ Rights, The Supreme Court of United States, The Supreme Court of Russia, The Supreme Court of Israel, The Supreme Court of France, The Supreme Court of South Africa, The Supreme Court of the United Kingdom, The Federal Court of Justice of Germany, The Supreme Court of Cameroon.
+10. The Jurisdictional Council will be composed of twenty five (25) permanent members of the courts: The Supreme International Court of justice, The International Court Inspectors, The International Court of Justice, The International Criminal Court, The European Court of Justice, The African Court on Human and Peoples’ Rights, The Supreme Court of United States, The Supreme Court of Russia, The Supreme Court of Israel, The Supreme Court of France, The Supreme Court of South Africa, The Supreme Court of the United Kingdom, The Supreme Court of Japan, The Supreme People’s Court of China, The Federal Court of Justice of Germany, The Supreme Court of India, The Supreme Court of Justice of the Nation of Mexico, Supreme Federal Court of Brazil, The Supreme Court of Cameroon, and the others will come in the future.

-11. The jurisdictional Council will contribute to the development and put into practice innovative and sustainable legislative solutions and improve public safety through prevention, protection, response, and resilience situations; Promotes the international Rule of law; Overcomes and supports equality, human rights, and non-human rights.
+11. The jurisdictional Council will contribute to the development and put into practice innovative and sustainable legislative solutions and improve public safety through prevention, protection, response, and resilience situations; Promotes the Rule of law.

-12. The jurisdictional Council will have the power to strike down any international and national laws if they are ruled to be in breach of the international human rights law and Improve the performance of global courts, strengthen transparency, integrity and accountability
+12. The jurisdictional Council will have the power to strike down any international and national laws if they are ruled to be in breach of the international Rule of law and Improve the performance of global courts, strengthen transparency, integrity and accountability

 13. Each member of the Jurisdictional Council will have a representative who will be the head of their jurisdiction.

-15. The Economic and Financial Committee will authorize projects and provide financial loans to support investments in education, health, infrastructure, etc., to help countries implement projects that will enable them to overcome poverty.
+15. The Economic and Financial Committee will provide financial loans to support investments in education, health, infrastructure, etc., to help countries implement projects that will enable them to overcome poverty.

 16. The Members of the Defense and Emergency Relief will participate in emergency relief and in maintaining peace and security in the world.